Yates Nature's Way Fungus Spray

 It contains a special blend of nitrogen to promote green leaf growth, phosphorus for strong root development and potassium to encourage flowering, healthy plants and quality fruit.
 Just mix 2 capfuls into a 9 L watering can and apply around the root zone of in-ground and potted citrus.

 Citrus love moist but well drained soil, which creates a healthy environment for their roots to thrive and lower trunks to remain dry and healthy.
-Prolonged wet weather can lead to the development of collar rot diseases like phytophthora stem canker.
+Prolonged wet weather and saturated soil can encourage development of collar rot diseases like phytophthora stem canker.

 These diseases affect the ability of the citrus trees to effectively absorb soil water, leading to wilting, poor plant health and sometimes plant death if left untreated.